johnnygreco/nerb/README.md

 ```
 > NOTE: `add_word_boundaries` is `True` by default.
 This tells `NERB` to add word boundaries to every term in the regex patterns within the config file.

-The `NERB` object automatically builds compiled regexes called `ARTIST` and `GENRE`, which are composed of named capture groups, where the name of the groups are the keys (i.e., `Coheed`, `The Doors`, etc).
+The `NERB` object automatically builds compiled regexes called `ARTIST` and `GENRE`, which are composed of named capture groups, where the group names are the keys (i.e., `Coheed`, `The Doors`, etc).
 You can access the `re.compile` objects as attributes:

 ```python
 nerb_regex.ARTIST